vippsas/vipps-ecom-api/vipps-ecom-api.md

 ```

 This `sub` is a link between the merchant and the user and can be used to retrieve
-the user's details from Vipps userinfo:
+the user's details from the Userinfo API:
 [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://developer.vippsmobilepay.com/api/userinfo#operation/getUserinfo)

 See: